TheVzard/PS_learning_program/README.md

  Week 4:
  - Created a java program to map a string given from input to give the synonym of the word

+ Week 5:
+ - Created a java program for Quiz application